Bylaws of the International Association for Communication and Sport

 c.
 Membership Directory.
 The IACS shall provide a directory that includes contact information and relevant professional information of all members to promote networking and resource-sharing among members.
 The directory shall be available online to members only.

 d.
 Website and Listserv.
 The IACS shall maintain its own website and listserv.

 ARTICLE 3: Membership and Dues

 Section 3.1—Membership Qualifications.
 Membership in the IACS is open to all persons who subscribe to and promote the objectives set forth in these bylaws and who pay the annual dues.
 The IACS shall not discriminate in any way against members or potential members on the basis of race, gender, religion, age, nationality, ethnic origin, physical or mental disability, or sexual orientation.

 Section 3.2—Membership Categories.
 The Executive Board shall have the authority to create membership categories as needed.
-Initially, the association shall have four membership categories:
+Membership fees will be based on tiered structure for the following categories: